 Suddenly A Star - Part 4

-The next day begins like usual, well, my new usual.
+Tomorrow begins like usual, well, my new usual.
 With a bow, Grandpa and I end our training session.
-With his words of praise and the exhilaration behind me, I clean myself up before I decide to head to school.
+With his words of praise and the exhilaration behind me, I clean myself up before I head to school.

 The moment I enter the courtyard, I can sense others taking notice of me.
 It’s an odd feeling.
-But as I lazily drift towards the school, a group of people approaches me.
+But as I lazily drift towards the main building, a group of people approach me.
 They ask me all kinds of questions, none of which would have been expected.
 They didn’t ask me why I was gone for so long, or anything else that would make sense.
 No, these people were interested in the me of now.

 It was only due to the interruption of the chime for classes to begin shortly, that they finally dispersed.
 Once I made it to the entrance, I find a laughing Jamie.

 “If you were watching, you could have helped.”